vmware-archive/cbapi/client_apis/README.md

 - `id`: the internal CB process GUID for this process (processes are identified by this GUID and their segment id)
 - `segment_id`: the process segment id (processes are identified by this segment id and their process ID id)
 - `unique_id`: internal CB process id combining of the process GUID and segment GUID
+- `os_type`: operating system type of the computer for this process; one of windows, linux, osx

 *Event Object*